 Definition and Guidelines for Rebar Lap Splices

 Reinforcing bar (rebar) comes in lengths of up to 60 feet.
 In theory, this would seem to obviate the need for splicing the material for all but the largest commercial projects.
-In practice, for any number of reasons, shipping constraints on length and efficient use of materials being two of the most common, most building projects involve extensive rebar splicing.
-A lap splice is the most common way of creating a single structural entity from two rebar segments.
+In practice, however, most building projects involve extensive rebar splicing.
+This may be due to any number of reasons, such as shipping constraints on length and efficient use of materials.
+A lap splice is the most common method of creating a single structural entity from two rebar segments.

 The lap splice, as the name suggests, is created by overlapping two lengths of rebar, then wiring them together.
 From a structural point of view, the most critical aspect of a lap splice is the overlap length.
 Note, however, that overlap requirements vary with both rebar size and the specific structural application.

-In almost every construction instance, overlap lengths are subject to local building codes.
-Although it's imperative to check your local code for detailed compliance requirements, most codes are derivative from the IBC (International Building Code).
-IBC code requirements are almost identical to ACI codes.
-ACI code section 318-14, which governs rebar splicing, has been incorporated without meaningful modification into the corresponding concrete section of the 2015 IBC.
-Therefore either the IBC code sections governing concrete or ACI 318-14, current as of 2016, provide reliable information about lap splice code requirements.
+In almost every construction situation, overlap lengths are subject to local building codes.
+Although it's imperative to check your local code for detailed compliance requirements, most codes are based on the IBC (International Building Code).
+IBC code requirements are almost identical to the American Concrete Institute (ACI) codes.
+ACI code section 318-14, which governs rebar splicing, has been incorporated without meaningful modification into the corresponding concrete section of the 2015 and 2018 IBC.
+Therefore, either the IBC code sections governing concrete or ACI 318-14, current as of 2016, provide reliable information about lap splice code requirements.

-Below you will find IBC/ACI splice length requirements.
-Keep in mind, however, that the governing code for your project is the local building code.
-A few large US cities, Los Angeles, for example, have developed their own version of IBC codes, and most inspectors will not pass a project that is IBC code-compliant if it conflicts with the local version of the code.
-Furthermore, almost all US jurisdictions now require a structural engineer's approval stamp on any structural aspect of the building plan.
-In other words, the information below is only suggestive; the actual requirements will be specified in detail by the structural engineer in the structural plans.
+Inspectors will not pass a project that is IBC code-compliant if it conflicts with the local version of the code.
+Furthermore, almost all U.S. jurisdictions now require a structural engineer's approval stamp on any structural aspect of the building plan.

-The structural engineer takes into account not only the standard requirements listed here, but the many exceptions having to do with critical stress points, the different splice length requirements when connecting rebar of different diameters and requirements for staggering splices in order to avoid rebar congestion at overlap points, which can result in inadequate concrete flow into the splice area.
+A structural engineer will take into account the standard requirements as well as exceptions for critical stress points, different splice length requirements when connecting rebar of different diameters, and requirements for staggering splices to prevent congestion at overlap points, which can result in inadequate concrete flow into the splice area.
 All splice locations must be specified in the structural plans before approval.

 Rebar Splices in Concrete